PrismarineJS/mineflayer/doc/api.md

 #### "spawnReset"

-Fires when you cannot spawn in your bed and your spawn point gets reset
+Fires when you cannot spawn in your bed and your spawn point gets reset.

-Emitted when the bot is kicked from the server. `reason` is a string explaining why you were kicked.
+#### "death"

+Fires when you die.

+#### "health"

+Fires when your hp or food change.

 ### Methods